For the urban explorer: Arla, Hermanni and Kotiharju

 For children in the archipelago: Lonna's sauna

 For those looking for a sauna by the sea, the public sauna on the island of Lonna provides a good setting.
 The log-framed sauna has loft saunas for men and women, which are heated by large disposable wooden heaters.
 In connection with the sauna, there is a large common cooling terrace with magnificent views of the archipelago.
+Open May-October.

-Helsinki Day Spa and Kämp Spa are not traditional public saunas but they too are suitable for a total pampering experience.
+Helsinki Day Spa and Kämp Spa are not traditional public saunas but they are suitable for a total pampering experience.
 Both establishments offer a wide range of facial and body treatments, including massages.

 For the partygoer: Löyly